Leandrocoelho1/animated-sidebar/README.md

 [this design](https://dribbble.com/shots/16271760-Sidebar-navigation-for-Dashboard)
 by Tran Mau Tri Tam._

-### Usage
+### How to run the application

+Clone the repository and in the project directory, you can run:

+`yarn` - To install all dependencies.

+and then

-To start the app in development mode run the command `yarn` in the root directory to install dependencies and then `yarn start` .
+`yarn start` - To run the app in development mode.